remindmodel/remind/tutorials/04_RunningREMINDandMAgPIE.md

 <img src="figures/coupling-scripts.png" style="display: block; margin: auto;" />

 * `start_bundle_coupled.R`
+  * installs MAgPIE dependencies, ensures both REMIND and MAgPIE run in the same renv
   * reads scenario_config_coupled.csv and scenario_config.csv files and updates model cfgs accordingly
   * saves all settings (including cfgs) to individual `.RData` files in the REMIND main folder such as `C_Base-rem-x.RData`
   * sends a job to the cluster for each scenario specified in the csvs.
 Each job executes `start_coupled.R`.